Make Your Home Happier With a Family Calendar

 4 Tips for Using Your Family Calendar Effectively

-I’ve assigned each of my daughters a color, and I write their activities in that color.
-When they sometimes share activities I write the time in one color and the activity in the other (Bria and Chloe both run cross country, for instance, and the middle school and high school sometimes do the same meet).
+Each family member is assigned a color, and their specific activities are written in that color.
+When they sometimes share activities I write the time in one color and the activity in the other (two of my daughters both run cross country, for instance, and the middle school and high school sometimes do the same meet).
 If the whole family is involved in an event, it is written in black.

 Easy, peasy.
 And the kids LOVE this color system—bonus!